shaigoldman/shaigoldman/README.md

 😄 I am an undergraduate student at Columbia University majoring in Computer Science and graduating in 2024.

+📈 Last Summer I interned at [Susquehanna International Group](https://sig.com/) and designed an Arrow Flight server for historical market data!

-🖼️ Last summer I am interned at [Oracle Cloud Infrastructure](https://www.oracle.com/cloud/) for the Compute Imaging team!
+🖼️ In 2022 I interned at [Oracle Cloud Infrastructure](https://www.oracle.com/cloud/) for the Compute Imaging team.

 🧠 From 2020-21 I was creating algorithms to analyze human intracranial EEG data using python with the [Electrophysiology, Memory, and Navigation Laboratory](http://orion.bme.columbia.edu/jacobs/) at Columbia.